nullsploit01/NullSploit01/README.md

 - Hi, I’m Harshal
-- I am a Software Engineer, And an infosec enthisuast.
+- I am a Software Engineer, And an infosec enthusiast.

 <!---
 NullSploit01/NullSploit01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.